rlannon/SINx86/docs/Arrays.md

 ### Allocating an array

-Whenever an array is allocated, the programmer must specify both the width _and_ the type contained within the array, in that order.
+Whenever an array is allocated, the programmer must specify both the width and the type contained within the array, in that order (the type is `array< (N,) T >).
 The number of elements to be contained within the array must be known at compile time unless dynamic memory is utilized.
 This looks like:

     alloc array<3, int> my_array;

 This will allocate an array with 3 elements of type `int`.
 As mentioned, for dynamic arrays, the length need not be known at compile time.
-For example, the following:
+For example, the following is completely valid:

     alloc int my_int: 10;
     alloc dynamic array<my_int, int>;

-is completely valid.
-The array will be allocated like all other dynamic memory, but the number of requested bytes will be equal to:
+The array will be allocated like all other dynamic memory, but the number of requested bytes will be at least:

     <number of elements> * <type width> + 4